DaveyJH/holiday-hamper/README-template.md

 [Here is a link to the final project](https://daveyjh.github.io/christmas-hackathon)

-BASIC DESCRIPTION OF PROJECT
+This site is a resource for information on holidays around the globe, from all walks of life and all times of the year.
+Due to the time constraints of the Hackathon, we will be focusing on the holidays around December for now.
 It is designed to be responsive on a wide range of devices, whilst also being easy to navigate through.
-WHY DID WE CHOOSE THIS PROJECT
+This site was built by team TEAMNAME for the [Code Institute](https://codeinstitute.net/) December 2021 Hackathon, with the theme of Happy Holidays.

 ![Final project image home page](docs/finalpage.png)